brown-cs132-s13/labs/aws/aws.md

 create a new one.
 Name it something like "yourlogin-cs132lab".
 Leave the region as US Standard and ignore logging for now (it can always be turned on later).

 You should see your new bucket in the bucket list (tee-hee).
-If select your bucket and click properties on the right side you should see the details of the bucket as well as several option tabs.
+If you select your bucket and click properties on the right side you should see the details of the bucket as well as several option tabs.
 Click around and look at the different options available.
 We're interested in 'Static Website Hosting'.
 Click to enable